tonytomov/jqGrid/README.md

 * **editurl: "clientArray"** are use now instead of **editurl: null** used before.
 It allows to use *local* editing without minimal additional efforts and the requirement to have any server part implemented.
 * **cellsubmit: "clientArray"** are use now instead of **cellsubmit: "remote"** used before.

 The most the changes corresponds the tendency of web development last years.
 Local JavaScript data and JSON data loaded from the server (especially in combination with `loadonce: true`) are used now much more frequently.
-The data
+The data will be more and more quickly processed by web browsers espessially the data which are not placed on the HTML page as DOM elements.
+Thus free jqGrid improves support of local data source and it will continue to do this in the next versions.

 ### The following *new features* are implemented (comparing with jqGrid 4.7)